threefoldtech/home/code_getting_started.md

 ## Crystal Universe (home for the crystal twin)

-Is a layer on top of the ThreeFold Grid, mainly developed out of [Incubaid](https://www.incubaid.com/) and contributed from TFTech NV.
+Is a layer on top of the ThreeFold Grid, contributed from TFTech NV & other parties as opensource.

 * https://github.com/crystaluniverse/crystaltwin : first crystal lang based version of the crystal twin (WIP)
 * https://github.com/crystaluniverse/crystaltools : supporting tools